mkeller3/FastGeoflow/README.md

 # FastGeoflow

-FastGeoflow is a ...... .FastGeoflow is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.
+FastGeoflow is a geospatial api to enable the execution for multipart geospatial workflows on geographical data within a spatial database.
+FastGeoflow is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.

 ---